Bennet Cosponsored Bipartisan Legislation

 Continues to Push for Structural Reforms to Deliver Services that Colorado Veterans Earned

-The United States Senate today passed a bipartisan bill to help address the extreme delays many veterans face when they attempt to access health care services at the U.S. Department of Veterans Affairs.
-The bill passed 93-3 and now heads to the House of Representatives.
+Colorado U.S. Senator Michael Bennet joined his Senate colleagues to give final approval to a bipartisan bill designed to help address the extreme delays many veterans face when they attempt to access health care services at the U.S. Department of Veterans Affairs (VA).
+The vote sends the bill to the President’s desk to be signed into law.

 The bill includes a bipartisan proposal supported by Bennet that would enlist private sector technology companies to assist the VA in assessing and fixing problems with its scheduling system that have led to the extreme delays.

 - Give veterans access to certain local non-VA providers if the VA is unable to provide care within a reasonable time or the veteran lives more than 40 miles from a VA facility.

 - Provide for the firing of poorly-performing senior officials, while also including an expedited appeals process to prevent the new authority from being abused for political purposes or other reasons.

 - Provide VA with funds to hire additional primary care providers, specialty care providers, and other clinical staff to increase its capacity to provide high quality health care to our nation’s veterans.

 - Make funding available to address its backlog of infrastructure needs and enter into emergency leases that would directly improve veterans’ access to care.